flokkr/flokkr/README.md

 ### Containers

 All of the containers are based on one smart baseimage defined in [flokkr/docker-baseimage](https://github.com/flokkr/docker-baseimage).
 It contains all the configuration loading script (based on environment variables or consul servers) and other extensions (eg. btrace instrumentation).

+To get more information about the available environment variables check the [flokkr/launcher](https://github.com/flokkr/launcher) repository.

 All the other containers can be found with [docker-](https://github.com/search?q=org%3Aflokkr+docker) prefix under the flokkr organization.